 All elements are important to include in a business plan, but some may be omitted based in the industry you serve.
 Hopefully you’ve now learned how to write a business plan.
 If you have additional tips, add them in the comment box below!

-For more resources, check out this guide from the U.S. Small Business Administration on starting a small business.
+For more resources, check out this guide to learn how to start your business.

 ShiftNote is an Online Manager’s Logbook and Employee Scheduling Software available to make all those hairy management tasks easy to control in one simple interface.
 Start your research and see how technology can help your management by exploring ShiftNote!